lfrei/kafka-training/schema-registry.md

   --topic avro-sensor \
   --bootstrap-server broker:29092 \
   --property schema.registry.url=http://localhost:8081 \
-  --property value.schema="$(< /schemas/avro/sensor-v1.avsc)" \
   --from-beginning
 ```

-💡 If you are reading with the same schema, you can also remove the property `value.schema` from the command

 ## Produce messages with a newer Avro Schema (mandatory field)